rabbitmq/rabbitmq-website/site/networking.md

 ### <a id="tls-handshake" class="anchor" href="#tls-handshake">TLS (SSL) Handshake</a>

-If TLS/SSL is enabled, it may necessary to increase also the TLS/SSL handshake timeout.
+If TLS/SSL is enabled, it may be necessary to increase also the TLS/SSL handshake timeout.
 This can be done via the `rabbit.ssl_handshake_timeout` (in milliseconds):